Deformations of Theta Integrals and A Conjecture of Gross-Zagier: Introduction

 The paper is organized in the following way.
 Section \ref{sec:prelim} contains preliminaries.
 Most of these are standard, except for section \ref{subsec:modify}, which contains the adelic version of the results in \cite{CL20}.
 Section \ref{sec:match} matches the coherent Eisenstein series with the Doi-Naganuma lift of Hecke's cusp form.
 Section \ref{sec:DNMod} defines $\tI$ and studies its various properties.
 Finally, we give the proofs of Theorems \ref{thm:factor} and \ref{thm:main} in the last section.

-{\bf Acknowledgement}: We thank Claudia Alfes-Neumann, Chao Li and Shaul Zemel for helpful comments on an earlier version.
+{\bf Acknowledgement}: We thank Claudia Alfes, Chao Li, and Shaul Zemel for helpful comments on an earlier version.
+We also thank Mingkuan Zhang and the anonymous referees for carefully reading through the draft and giving useful remarks to help clear confusions and improve the exposition.
 J.B.\ and Y.L.\ were supported by the LOEWE research unit USAG, and by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre TRR 326 ``Geometry and Arithmetic of Uniformized Structures'', project number 444845124.
 T.Y.\ was partially supported by the Dorothy Gollmar Chair's Fund and Van Vleck research fund of the department of mathematics, UW-Madison.